robotics-ETF/RPMPLv2/README.md

 - ```D_CRIT```: Critical distance in W-space to compute critical nodes;
 - ```MAX_NUM_MODIFY_ATTEMPTS```: Maximal number of attempts when modifying bad or critical states.
 Default: 10;
 - ```STATIC_PLANNER_TYPE```: Type of a static planner (for obtaining the predefined path).
 Available planners: "RGBMT*", "RGBT-Connect", "RBT-Connect" and "RRT-Connect";
-- ```REAL_TIME_SCHEDULING```: Available real-time scheduling is "FPS" - Fixed Priority Scheduling; If you set "none", no real-time scheduling will be used;
+- ```REAL_TIME_SCHEDULING```: Available real-time scheduling is "FPS" - Fixed Priority Scheduling; If you set "None", no real-time scheduling will be used;
 - ```MAX_TIME_TASK1```: Maximal time in [s] which Task 1 (computing the next configuration) can take from the processor.
 It must be less than ```MAX_ITER_TIME```.
 Default: 0.020;
-- ```TRAJECTORY_INTERPOLATION```: Method for interpolation of trajectory: 'none' or 'spline'.
-If 'none' is used, the robot always moves at its highest speed, i.e., an advancing step for moving from 'q_current' towards 'q_next' in C-space is determined by maximal robot's velocity.
-On the other hand, if 'spline' is used, then a quintic spline from 'q_current' to 'q_next' is computed in order to satisfy all constaints on robot's maximal velocity, acceleration and jerk.
+- ```TRAJECTORY_INTERPOLATION```: Method for interpolation of trajectory: 'None' or 'Spline'.
+If 'None' is used, the robot always moves at its highest speed, i.e., an advancing step for moving from 'q_current' towards 'q_next' in C-space is determined by maximal robot's velocity.
+On the other hand, if 'Spline' is used, then a quintic spline from 'q_current' to 'q_next' is computed in order to satisfy all constaints on robot's maximal velocity, acceleration and jerk.

 Finally, in the file ```/apps/test_drgbt.cpp```, you can set via ```routines``` which routines' execution times should be stored during the testing.
 File ```/data/xarm6/scenario_real_time/scenario_real_time_routine_times<number>.log``` will contain all logged execution times.